Tuesday 30 August 2016

 4. Get Crafting -

-Myself and the kids do enjoy crafting but we are not the image perfect kind of crafters you see on Pinterest.
-We often love to just empty out the bag of recycling and do some junk modelling or sit with a floor full of papercrafts and make some greetings cards, It doesn't have to be complex to engage the kids.
+Myself and the kids do enjoy crafting but we are not the image-perfect kind of crafters you see on Pinterest.
+We often love to just empty out the bag of recycling and do some junk modelling or sit with a floor full of papercrafts and make some greeting cards, It doesn't have to be complex to engage the kids.
 If you are one of those more crafty types then why not try out making a mosaic tray, I think this one is just stunning.

 5. Camp in your Back Garden -